fenshan/fenshan/README.md

 my main game engine and programming language is **unity/c#**, although i can also code in c++, c, java and python. i am really into mobile games, accessibility, representation of diversity and music production.

+i am also a learner at [42 madrid](https://www.42madrid.com/en/philosophy-42/)

 here you can see [my portfolio in the making](https://fenshan.github.io/) and some of my [finished games on itch.io](https://fenshan.itch.io).

 feel free to contact me via [linkedin](https://www.linkedin.com/in/fenshan/) or [twitter](https://twitter.com/fenshan_).